Azure/amqpnetlite/docs/articles/listener.md

 The application is required to register at least one of the following processors to process AMQP events.
 Multiple message/request processors can be registered as long as their addresses are different.
 At most one link processor can be registered.

-When the container host receives an attach performative from the remote peer,
+When the container host receives an attach performative from the remote peer, (1) if an address resolver is set, the host first calls the resolver to translate the address from the incoming attach request.
+The resolver allows the application to implement various logic for mapping a peer specified address to a listener address, which is used to register a processor.
+Common scenarios are message processor to route messages to different destinations and message source to serve messages from multiple nodes.
-(1) if a message/request processor is found at the registered address, the host creates a link endpoint for that address and all received messages are routed to that processor.
+(2) if a message/request processor is found at the registered address, the host creates a link endpoint for that address and all received messages are routed to that processor.
-(2) otherwise, if a link processor is registered, the attach request is routed to the processor.
+(3) otherwise, if a link processor is registered, the attach request is routed to the processor.
-(3) otherwise, the attach is rejected with "amqp:not-found" error.
+(4) otherwise, the attach is rejected with "amqp:not-found" error.

 Protocol behavior can be configured through the Listeners properties of the container host.